Mumbai Consensus: Gradualism in decentralization, privatization, and entrepreneurship

 Though India, post independence, started down a socialist government route spearheaded by Nehru and similar to China's state-run model, over time, India's political framework has gradually decentralized and power has shifted to state and local legislative bodies.
 Further, India has gradually liberalized economically, especially since 1991 when former Finance Minister and former Prime Minister, Manmohan Singh initiated a series of economic and financial liberalizing reforms.
-As opposed to the quick-fire privatization campaigns seen in Argentina or the Czech Republic, India has opted for a gradual move away from large state owned enterprises, a feature that contradicts both the Washington Consensus in terms of its pace and the Beijing Consensus in terms of its focus.
-Labelling it ‘disinvestment’, the government's program started by simply reducing the government's holdings in such large enterprises by 20%, gradually followed by 49% and finally by large-scale transfers of control to private domestic and foreign investors.
+As opposed to the quick-fire privatization campaigns seen in Argentina or the Czech Republic, India has opted for a gradual move away from large state-owned enterprises; this contradicts both the Washington Consensus in terms of its pace and the Beijing Consensus in terms of its focus.
+Labeling it ‘disinvestment’, the government's program started by simply reducing the government's holdings in such large enterprises by 20%, gradually followed by 49% and finally by large-scale transfers of control to private domestic and foreign investors.

-Important public sector enterprises that have been privatized have been the Indian Petrochemicals Corporation, Bharat Aluminium Company and Hindustan Zinc.
-The advantages of a gradual process of privatization is that it allows for the implementation of efficiency enhancing reforms that complement privatization, a feature sorely missing from similar privatization efforts in Latin America and Eastern Europe.
+Important public sector enterprises that have been privatized have been the Indian Petrochemicals Corporation Limited, Bharat Aluminium Company and Hindustan Zinc.
+This gradual process allows for the implementation of efficiency-enhancing reforms that complement privatization, a feature missing from similar privatization efforts in Latin America and Eastern Europe.

-The consensus now is in favour of establishing an institutional framework conducive to promoting competition before privatizing firms.
+The consensus now is in favor of establishing an institutional framework conducive to promoting competition before privatizing firms.
 Gradual privatization also gives governments time to adjust price controls and subsidies without which privatization is unlikely to yield the anticipated improvements in efficiency and resource allocation.

-Finally, the lag in time allows for the creation of regulatory agencies like the Indian TRAI (telecom), SEBI (capital markets), TAMP (ports) and CERC (power) that are positioned to prevent some of the excesses that lead to the recent global recession.
+Finally, the lag in time allows for the creation of regulatory agencies like the TRAI (telecom), SEBI (capital markets), TAMP (ports) and CERC (power) that are positioned to prevent some of the excesses that lead to the recent global recession.

-On the micro-level, this gradual emphasis on privatization has pushed the Indian entrepreneur on to the centre stage of India's economic growth.
+On the micro-level, this gradual emphasis on privatization has pushed entrepreneurs to the center stage of India's economic growth.
 A sharp contrast from China's state run economic model where only 10% of credit goes to the private sector, India's economic growth in the past 20 years has been marked by high levels of private entrepreneurship.
 Over 80% of loans across the country go to private sector players.
 In 2002, the Global Entrepreneurship Monitor Report listed India as 2nd in terms of total entrepreneurship activity, though it ranks much higher in necessity based entrepreneurship as opposed to opportunity based entrepreneurship.